sierpinski/BlitzBranches/README.md

 ##Details
 This is for TFS 2015.
 This webapp is a little site that shows all of the open pull requests in a project.
 The approver can then follow a link into TFS and work the pull request.
 The app uses .net core.
+The app also uses Windows authentication.
+If you would like to add the ability use a token, please branch this and make a pull request.

 ##Why did I make it?
 Our state's mail server went down and pull requests fell through the cracks.
 We also had some pull requests which dropped off the radar before they were completed.
 I just wanted a solution to see all of the pull requests across hundreds of repo.'s.
 So, I made one!